prof-rossetti/southernct-csc-443-201701/projects/crud-application/project.md

 ## Evaluation Criteria

-Your data visualization will be evaluated according to the following criteria:
+Your CRUD Application will be evaluated according to the following criteria:

 criteria | weight
 --- | ---
-Planning | 15%
-Implementation | 60%
+Implementation | 75%
 Peer Evaluation | 25%

 Partial credit may be given to highlight areas of improvement.

-### Planning Evaluation

-TBA

 ### Implementation Evaluation

 Your CRUD Application implementation will be evaluated based on its demonstrated ability to meet all of the following criteria:

   1. Is hosted on the Internet and publicly accessible.
-  2. Is built using an application framework that incorporates view templates to eliminate or minimize duplication of front-end HTML code.
-  3. Contains clear, concise, and engaging content free of typographical or grammatical mistakes.
+  1. Contains clear, concise, and engaging content free of typographical or grammatical mistakes.
-  4. Usable design free of usability quirks or bugs.
+  1. Usable design free of usability quirks or bugs.
+  1. Is built using Node.js and Express.js.
+  1. Incorporates/ "includes" at least one view template (EJS or otherwise) to minimize duplication of front-end HTML code.
-  5. Allows the user to navigate between at least all of the following pages:
+  1. Enables front-end navigation between at least all of the following pages:
-    + `index.html`
-    + `robots/index.html`
-    + `robots/show.html`
-    + `robots/new.html`
+    + Home Page (`index.html`)
+    + Robots Index Page (`robots/index.html`)
+    + Robot Show Page (`robots/show.html`)
+    + New Robot Page (`robots/new.html`)
+    + New Order Page (`orders/new.html`) -- optional extra credit
-  6. Allows the user to perform the following actions:
+  1. Interfaces with the provided web service to perform the following CRUD operations:
-    + View all robots (List)
+    + View all robots (List/Index)
-    + View a single object (Show)
+    + View a given robot (Show)
-    + Delete a single object (Delete)
+    + Delete a given robot (Destroy)
-    + Edit a single object (Edit)
+    + Edit a given robot (Update)
-    + Create a new object (New)
+    + Create a new robot (Create)
-  7. Enables CRUD operations by interfacing with the provided back-end web service in all of the following ways:
-    + Issues GET requests for all objects (Read)
-    + Issues GET requests for a single object (Read)
-    + Issues POST requests to delete a single object (Destroy)
-    + Issues POST requests to create a single object (Create)
-    + Issues POST requests to update a single object (Update)
+    + List all orders and create a new order -- optional extra credit

 #### Peer Evaluation